What emails and newsletters will the BBC send me?

 Your data is confidential

-Any data we have about you is anonymous.
-When we use other organisations to send newsletters for us, your email address will always be encrypted and will never be shared for commercial gain.
+When we use other organisations to send newsletters for us, your email address will always be protected and will never be shared for commercial gain.